AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 ### EST Server Side Key Generation

-An EST Server MAY support server side key generation, allowing low power devices to request a TLS Certificate without having to perform the computationally expensive process of generating a private key.
+An EST Server MAY support server side key generation, allowing devices to request a TLS Certificate without having to perform the computationally expensive process of generating a private key.

-If the EST Server supports server side key generation, the EST Client SHOULD make a request to the EST Server endpoint `/serverkeygen` in accordance with [RFC 7030](https://tools.ietf.org/html/rfc7030#section-4.4).
+If the EST Server supports server side key generation, the EST Client MAY make a request to the EST Server endpoint `/serverkeygen` in accordance with [RFC 7030](https://tools.ietf.org/html/rfc7030#section-4.4).

 The EST Client SHOULD request that the returned private key is encrypted using either symmetric or asymmetric encryption, by including the appropriate information in the CSR.

 The EST Client SHOULD include the manufacturer installed TLS Client Certificate if present and valid during the TLS handshake with the EST Server.
 If the TLS certificate is no longer valid, the [Expired Manufacturer Issued TLS Client Certificate](#Expired-Manufacturer-Issued-TLS-Client-Certificate) workflow should be followed.

+If the EST Server returns a HTTP 200 response the certificate request was successful and the EST Client SHOULD use the returned TLS Certificate and its chain of trust for all further requests to its NMOS APIs.
+The EST Client MUST remove any previously issued TLS Certificates and keys.

+If the EST Server returns a HTTP 202, the request was accepted, but the certificate has not been processed yet.
+The response SHOULD include a `Retry-After` header and the EST Client MUST not attempt re-sending the request before the defined time has expired.
+The EST Client SHOULD attempt resending the request an appropriate number times before aborting the certificate request and attempting with an a alternative EST Server.
+[RFC 7030 Section 4.2.3](https://tools.ietf.org/html/rfc7030#section-4.2.3)

+If the EST Server returns any other HTTP response, the request has been unsuccessful.
+The EST Client SHOULD re-submit the request to an alternative EST Server if present.
+Otherwise the EST Client SHOULD carry on using the existing TLS Certificate if still valid and re-attempt renewal after half of the remaining period of validity has elapsed.

+The EST Client SHOULD be capable of using a TLS Certificate generated using any Digital Signature algorithm, but MUST be capable of using a TLS Certificate signed using an RSA key.

 Renewal of the TLS Certificate can either be performed using the existing private key following the [Certificate Renewal](#certificate-renewal) workflow, if the key has not been compromised or re-running the [EST Server Side Key Generation](#est-server-side-key-generation) workflow, using the previously issued TLS Certificate for authentication.